Hot Introductions: What Will Tesla's Model 3 Do To The Stock Price?

 Stock: Apple (NASDAQ:AAPL) rose from $74 in April to $103 in early September.
 It fell back to $95 in October but then spiked to $129 in February as model's blockbuster success became clear.
 Apple has never gotten back to that level.

-Take Two Interactive: Grand Theft Auto V
+Take-Two Interactive: Grand Theft Auto V

 Source: NYSE